History of Oregon in Timeline

 2000: Oregon's population in 2000

-The recession and dot-com bust of 2001 significantly impacted the Silicon Forest region, leading to job losses and business closures among high technology employers.
+In 2001, the recession and dot-com bust severely impacted the Silicon Forest region of Oregon, leading to layoffs and business closures in the high-tech sector.

-In January 2002, Weyerhaeuser acquired Portland-based Willamette Industries as part of the timber industry's decline in Oregon.
+In January 2002, Weyerhaeuser acquired Portland-based Willamette Industries, contributing to the decline of the timber industry in Oregon.

-In 2002, after being drafted by the Detroit Lions, Joey Harrington distributed "Orygun" stickers to the media as a reminder of the correct pronunciation of Oregon.
+In 2002, after being drafted by the Detroit Lions, Joey Harrington distributed "Orygun" stickers to members of the media to remind them how to pronounce the name of his home state.
+The stickers are sold by the University of Oregon Bookstore.

 2003: Oregon's GDP rank